Wargaming (company)

-Wargaming Group Limited (also known as Wargaming.net) is a global video game company headquartered in Nicosia, Cyprus.
-The group operates across more than 16 offices and development studios globally.
-Initially focused on turn-based strategy and real-time strategy games, Wargaming switched to developing free-to-play online action games in 2009, including the military-themed team-based game World of Tanks, and later World of Warships, World of Warplanes, and World of Tanks Blitz.
+Wargaming Group Limited or Wargaming.Net and Wargaming.LTD is a Belarusian video game company.
+The headquarters are currently in Nicosia, Cyprus.
+As of 2022, the company operates more than 15 offices and development studios worldwide.

+It was founded in 1998 and originally focused on turn-based strategy and real-time strategy games, until in 2009, Wargaming transitioned to developing free-to-play online action games.
+The company is best known for its military-themed team-based titles, including World of Tanks, World of Tanks Blitz, World of Tanks Modern Armor, World of Warplanes, World of Warships, World of Warships: Legends, and World of Warships Blitz.

 History

-Wargaming was founded by Victor Kislyi in Minsk on 2 August 1998, intending the company as a developer of strategy video games.
+Wargaming was founded by Victor Kislyi in Minsk on 2 August 1998, intending the company to be a developer of strategy video games.
 The company's first project was DBA Online—the digital version of a miniature tabletop rule set De Bellis Antiquitatis—launched in 2000.
 Wargaming started working on its first full-scale commercial project—the sci-fi turn-based strategy game Massive Assault, in March 2002.
-Over the course of five years, the company shipped five projects within the Massive Assault franchise.
+Over the course of five years, the company released five projects within the Massive Assault franchise.

+2005 - 2009

 On 16 November 2007, Wargaming acquired the Minsk-based developer Arise.

 In December 2008, the company released its first real-time strategy Operation Bagration.

-On 16 April 2009, Wargaming started working on real-time strategy game Order of War.
-It was published by Square Enix on 18 September 2009.
-On 12 August 2010, the company released its first online title, World of Tanks.
+On 16 April 2009, Wargaming started working on real-time strategy game Order of War, published by Square Enix on 18 September 2009.

+2010 - 2015

+On 12 August 2010, the company released its first online title, World of Tanks in Russia.
 On 12 April 2011, World of Tanks was released in North America and Europe.

 In 2011, Wargaming relocated its headquarters from Minsk to Nicosia, Cyprus.
-Since 17 August 2015, these headquarters are located in the Wargaming HQ building, formerly known as the President building, located near the Presidential Palace in Nicosia.
+Since 17 August 2015, the headquarters has been located in the Wargaming HQ tower, one of the tallest buildings in Cyprus located near the Presidential Palace in Nicosia.

 European operations headquarters, known as Wargaming Europe, were established in Paris, France, in July 2011.
 On 3 August 2011, the company created a direct presence in North America by opening an office in San Francisco.

-At E3 2011, Wargaming announced the follow-up to World of Tanks, the flight combat online action game World of Warplanes.
+At the 17th Annual Electronic Entertainment Expo 2011 (E3 2011), Wargaming announced the follow-up to World of Tanks, the flight combat online action game World of Warplanes.
 At Gamescom 2011, the company unveiled the third part of its military saga—the naval action online game World of Warships.

 In October 2011, Wargaming announced the online collectible card MMO game World of Tanks: Generals.
 Throughout 2011, Wargaming joined strategic partnerships with Persha Studia, Lesta Studio and DAVA Consulting, with each operating separate projects under Wargaming.